OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 Bug fixes:

-- Fixed an issue where code lens to open Adaptive Card will only be available for cards under `adaptiveCards` folder. ([#9232](https://github.com/OfficeDev/TeamsFx/pull/9232))
+- Fixed an issue where CodeLens hints would only open an Adaptive Card if it was in an `adaptiveCards` folder. ([#9232](https://github.com/OfficeDev/TeamsFx/pull/9232))
 - Fixed an issue in Teams Toolkit CLI where we did not show correct error messages for invalid input for `teamsfx new` command. ([#9233](https://github.com/OfficeDev/TeamsFx/pull/9233))

 ### Apr 18, 2023